Making life better for carers

-We help each other by sharing experiences and offering support.
-Guided by a Board of Trustees that's primarily made up of carers, we're rooted in the real experiences of our members and we're here to make life better for carers.
+Guided by a Board of Trustees that's primarily made up of current and former carers, we're here to make life better for carers, listening to what carers tell us and rooted in the real experiences of our members.

 Carers UK has a history stretching back to the 1960s when a carer called Rev. Mary Webster founded the first ever carers' organisation.
 This organisation merged with another carers' organisation to form Carers UK.
-Over the years countless thousands of our members, as carers themselves, have fought for a better deal for carers and have helped to lead and shape the charity and ensure that Carers UK is truly led by carers.
+Over the years countless thousands of our members have fought alongside us for a better deal for carers and have helped to lead and shape the charity.

 What are Carers UK’s priorities?